SvenKratz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction (cell #53):
+Here are the results of the prediction:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|